EmilioGall/vite-rick-morty/README.md

-Here is a README.md template based on the provided structure, modified for the "vite-rick-morty" project:

 # Vite Rick and Morty

 A Vue 3 application built with Vite, fetching character data from the Rick and Morty API.
 This project showcases the use of Vue 3's composition API and provides a dynamic, interactive interface to explore characters from the popular show.